Home care aide

 - Apply for Certification with the Department of Health within 14 days of being hired in a caregiver job.

-- Information on scheduling your exam will be provided after your application is processed by the Department of Health.
+- Information on scheduling your exams will be provided after your application is processed by the Department of Health.

 - Pass knowledge and skills exams.